Mental Health EHR Software > Do Your Research! (Part 1)

 Behavioral Health is Unique – Mental Health EHR Software Should Be Too

 All EHRs are not created equal – and this is especially true of mental health EHR software.
-Unfortunately, behavioral health seems to be the red-mental-health-EHR-software-do-your-research-part-1headed stepchild of the EHR software world.
+Unfortunately, behavioral health seems to be the red-headed stepchild of the EHR software world.
 With the advent of Meaningful Use, a lot of mental health EHRs were slapped together in the past decade, to try and capture the federal incentive funds.

 Sadly, many of these systems don’t support the daily reality of the clinicians using them: they’re cumbersome at best; and behavioral health functionality is often an afterthought, if considered at all.